Francescolis/Xpandables.Net/README.md

 // and allows you to use custom validation implementation using **IValidator** interface.
 // WithXOperationResultFilter is an extension method that allows to use the operation result filter
 // to automatically convert the result to a specific response according to the status code.
+// You can implement the **IOperationResultResponseBuilder** interface to create a custom response.

 ```